Here’s my second 2020 NFL Mock Draft of the draft season. There are two rounds so be sure to click the link at the bottom to see Round Two.

 McKinney seems like a great fit for the Cowboys, considering his versatility and range.
 In fact, some have compared McKinney to Earl Thomas, who has been linked to the Cowboys for years.

 The Dolphins currently have a Julie’n Davenport and Jesse Davis in line to be their starting offensive tackles in 2020.
-While they may not have got one of the top-four players at the position, Jones isn’t a bad consolidation at No. 18 overall and should give them a potential solution at left tackle long term.
+While they may not have got one of the top-four players at the position, Jackson is another high upside offensive tackle prospect who should give them a long-term solution at left tackle.

 19. Las Vegas Raiders: Clemson CB A.J.
 Terrell